cyclus/cyclus.github.com/source/user/writing_input.rst

 ------------------------

-Every |Cyclus| input file must have exactly one ``simulation`` section that contains all other data for a simulation.
+Every |Cyclus| input file must have exactly one ``simulation`` section that contains all data for a simulation.

 .. code-block:: xml